wearerequired/wp-team-list/README.md

 This returns all admins ordered by the number of posts they've written (descending).

+**Pro tip:** If you use the [Shortcake WordPress plugin](https://github.com/fusioneng/Shortcake "GitHub - Shortcake"), you'll get an inline preview of the shortcode right in the visual editor.
+You can also add the shortcode with the click of a button.

 # Widget #

 Want do display the team members in your sidebar?
 Use the built-in WordPress widget.
 You can set the role you want, the number of users to show and even link to a separate team page.